vikramadhiman/vikramadhiman1.github.io/_posts/2020-05-26-when-is-product-done-is-it-ever.md

 The features are revisited (v2 and other iterations) technically or from experience perspective only when we have strong reasons to do so: research or data has pointed something out, there are technical outages, competition launches a dramatic improvement, someone points out usability flaws or bandwidth frees up.

 ```
-All this seems like a good plan but things rarely go as per plan.===
+All this seems like a good plan but things rarely go as per plan.
 ```
 When the feedback and urgent priorities come, they usually clash.
 Some products get preferential treatment while others languish.
 This leads to confusion, arguments, low morale, and backdoor lobbying.
 Not an ideal situation.
 Given this, it may be useful to ask one more question with the title of the post that is, when is the product done.
 When is it ok to leave a product left undone?
 (I want to shout — Never — but perhaps useful to dig deeper).